dlyr/PowerSlider/README.md

 ## Presentation
 Qt Widget, a slider and a double spinbox !

-This small piece of code can ease the setup of GUI when you have to control floating pint values.
+This small piece of code can ease the setup of GUI when you have to control floating point values.

 A designer plugin is provided to design interface with "PowerSlider" directly in designer.

-Manual comming soon.
+Manual comming soon (well, or not, expect if someone ask :D )

 ## compile and install
 Pre install compilation results are copied to `Bundle-*` directory depending on compiler and build type.